This is the second of a series of posts on worldview theory and implications for faith.

 An empirical illustration of accommodation can be seen in the work of Ahluwalia (2000), who studied attitudes toward President Bill Clinton during the Monica Lewinsky affair.
 In this research, Clinton supporters who read difficult-to-refute evidence of his unethical behavior regarding the affair and lying to the grand jury under oath were compelled to downgrade their perceptions of Clinton’s morality and honesty.
 However, whereas this effect easily spread to influence perceptions of Clinton in other domains (such as compassion and leadership ability) among non-supporters, those who supported Clinton limited the impact of the affair to attributes that were directly related to his misconduct.
 Clinton supporters’ perceptions of his compassion and leadership ability remained unaffected by the information regarding his affair, and in some cases (such as intelligence), they even upgraded their perceptions in compensation Thus, for Clinton supporters, whose worldviews were highly invested in Clinton’s overall ability to lead the country, the threat posed by the Lewinsky affair affected only relatively peripheral beliefs regarding his honesty and morality, but not core beliefs regarding his abilities as President.

-Cultural Christians have a secular worldview that accommodates nominal Christian features in order to provide a convenient framework for certain basic beliefs, primarily about morality.
+Cultural Christians have a secular worldview that accommodates nominal Christian features in order to provide a convenient framework for certain basic beliefs, primarily about morality and social convention.
 But, fundamentally, Christianity is not necessary for their worldview — it is a peripheral accommodation.
 A more recent book describes this beautifully, describing a so-called “Post-Protestant” America in which social morality has replaced Christian morality.
 For them, political redemption equates with spiritual redemption.

 The advantage of Christian morality in a practical sense is that we have two thousand years of learning how to deal with failure — a bad Christian is still a Christian.
 Christian morality is demanding, but has an almost infinite capacity to forgive failure.
 The scriptures are replete with statements to that effect — it is a given that we will fail to live up to our standards.
 In contrast, the new secular social morality has not learned how to deal with the failures of humanity to be able to meet its demands.
 The excesses of the so-called “cancel culture” represent this failure to deal with failure in a responsible manner.
 Any failure or relapse is “hypocrisy.”